The Warwickshire Centenary Way | |

 I took the path Jamie had indicated which emerged quickly from tree cover and onto a ridge which, as the website blurb

 The Centenary Way swiftly dips in and out of Hartshill Hayes so within just a few minutes I was back on Oldbury Lane and climbing the first stile into open country.
 I may have already mentioned this but the official guide book, whilst adequate, is not reliable enough as a single source of reference for walking this route; there are times when the directions don’t translate too well onto the terrain you see before you.
 Similarly the way-markers are a little hit and miss, being present throughout the trail overall but prone to disappearing on random sections.
+This is no surprise – the Centenary Way isn’t a well known route and is infrequently walked so resources are not allocated to its regular upkeep.
 As a precaution I downloaded a GPS app for my phone to act as a ‘belts and braces’ measure.
 It was almost an afterthought but in fact it proved to be an inspired decision.
 With the 1:25 OS Explorer Maps installed, the Centenary Way is clearly marked, and with a regular GPS fix I always knew exactly where I was - right down to individual field level.
 I would have been lost a couple of times on today’s walk had it not been for this utility.

 In fact I was forced into using the GPS almost straight away as I wandered into a grassy dell with a choice of stiles and gates, none marked with the Centenary Way logo, and the guide book becoming suddenly reticent.
 I managed to negotiate my way through to a stile that (at last) was clearly way-marked, and then walked along a series of fields, many of which were freshly ploughed, removing obvious tracks across them in the process.
 I mused on the pros and cons of walking at the end of the summer compared to walking earlier in the year.
 For me, hay fever would always be a nuisance in the springtime, and of course there would be a lot of young livestock with protective mothers to contend with.
 However, walking in late September meant that nature had had a long season of growing, and brambles and nettles were at their most vicious.
 There was also the aforementioned ploughing over of field tracks.
 It was an inconclusive debate.
 I think in the end I agreed to disagree with myself.